Strangers took in a delivery driver for 5 days after she was stranded in the Texas storm

 She tried to leave but hosts insisted she stay

-Every time Timmons suggested trying to leave and get a hotel room somewhere, the couple worried what situation she would be in.
+Every time Timmons suggested leaving to get a hotel room somewhere, the couple worried about what situation she would find herself in.

 "'Our guest bedroom is better than the Hampton Inn,'" Timmons said the couple told her. "'If you leave, what are you going to eat?
 Are you sure you can make it there all the way?'"